jeffcarsonmusic/vrwebai/Readme.md

-# Website Scraper, And PDF Chunker/Vectorizer for Pinecone DB
+# RAG Chatbot App Components for Suggested Response

 This Python repository contains a set of scripts that allow you to scrape a website, clean the data, organize it, chunk it, and then vectorize it.
 The resulting vectors can be used for a variety of machine learning tasks, such as similarity search or clustering.